 Michael has since co-produced, produced and curated bespoke guest list services for numerous internationally-acclaimed red carpet events, such as Puff Daddy’s first album ‘Forever’ launch, London (1999), Next Model Management London inauguration reception and After-party (1999), Cathy & David Guetta’s ‘Fuck Me I’m Famous’ compilation, Vol.1 launch, London (2003), Private 40th Anniversary during Cannes Film Festival, Cannes (2005), Fashion TV’s Reality Series ‘Shoot Me!’ launch, London (2005), Liya Kebede’s 24th birthday coinciding with the launch of Nick Blast & Chris Cornell’s club, Black Calavados, Paris (2006), UFC 120 London inauguration party (2010), David Wertheimer’s 24th birthday dinner reception (2012), and Club Bud Team USA’s ‘Two Nights Only’ London Olympics closing parties, which took place at the Roundhouse in 2012.

 Roger Michael Today

 Michael shows no sign of slowing down anytime soon.

 Michael looks forward to 2017, having recently joined the Founding Committee Team of the ground-breaking boxing gym partly owned by Anthony Joshua, BXR London, which is set to revolutionise the city’s fitness scene.
-He will start work on his biography this year, which details his upbringing and his journey to becoming one of London’s most influential nightlife promoters and curators.
-I AM ROCKSTAR is due for release in 2018.
+He will start work on his autobiography this year, which details his life and his journey to becoming one of London’s most influential nightlife promoters and curators.
+I AM ROCKSTAR is due for release in 2019.